xubingyue/avocadodb/README_maintainers.md

 ============================
 We offer debug packages containing the debug symbols for your binaries.
 Please install them if you didn't compile yourselves.

-Given you saw in the log of the arangod with the PID `25216` that it died, you should then find `/var/tmp/core-V8 WorkerThread-25216-1490887259` with this information.
+Given you saw in the log of the avocadod with the PID `25216` that it died, you should then find `/var/tmp/core-V8 WorkerThread-25216-1490887259` with this information.
 We may now start GDB and inspect whats going on:

-    gdb /usr/sbin/arangod /var/tmp/*25216*
+    gdb /usr/sbin/avocadod /var/tmp/*25216*

 These commands give usefull information about the incident: